AlexGoesCode/twisted-ecommerce-app/client/README.md

 ### **Frontend**

 - **React**: A JavaScript library for building user interfaces.
-- **JavaScript**: A programming language that adds interactivity to your website.
+- **JavaScript**: A programming language that adds interactivity to website.
 - **TypeScript**: Strongly typed programming language that builds on JavaScript.
 - **Vite**: Fast development tool for building modern web applications.
 - **Tailwind CSS**: A utility-first CSS framework for styling.